Esteban de Jesús: Professional career

-De Jesús debuted as a professional in 1969, beating El Tarita by a knockout in round three in San Juan.
-He won his first twenty fights, thirteen by knockout and then stepped up in class, for the first time, when he boxed future world title challenger Josue Marquez in 1971, beating him in a twelve-round decision to claim the Puerto Rican national Lightweight championship..
+De Jesús debuted as a professional in 1969, he won his first twenty fights, thirteen by knockout.
+He then stepped up in class, for the first time, when he boxed future world title challenger Josue Marquez in 1971, beating him in a twelve-round decision to claim the Puerto Rican national Lightweight championship..
 His next fight was a fourth-round knockout victory over Victor Ortíz.
 After that, there was a rematch with Marquez, who was beaten again, also over twelve rounds, to retain the Puerto Rican Lightweight title.

 Next came his first international fight, in Caracas, Venezuela, against the future four-time world title challenger Leonel Hernandez.
 De Jesús won the ten round fight by unanimous decision in what was the start of a four fight tour of Venezuela.
 That Venezuelan campaign ended with a ten-round decision loss against former world champion Antonio Gomez in Caracas.

 1972 was a pivotal year in de Jesús' career.
 He won six fights in a row, including a twelve-round knockout win in a third fight with Marquez to again retain the Puerto Rican Lightweight title, and a ten-round decision over Doug McClendon.
 Despite all the wins, he was virtually unknown to most boxing fans.
 That changed quickly in his last fight of 1972 against the undefeated new world's Lightweight champion Roberto Durán at the Madison Square Garden arena.
 In a televised bout that marked the beginning of the "Durán - de Jesús trilogy", de Jesús dropped Durán in round one and went on to inflict Durán's first defeat in a ten-round decision.

 In 1973, he was rewarded for his efforts, receiving a chance to challenge Ray Lampkin for the North American Boxing Federation lightweight belt.
 He won the vacant title by beating Lampkin in a twelve-round decision.
 He went on to beat Johnny Gant and Raul Montoya in ten-round decisions and beat Lampkin by decision in a rematch in New York.
 He finished 1973 with a first-round knockout win over fringe contender Al Foster.